24 MPs have financial interest in form of Remunerative Directorship of a company

 At 7, highest number of directorships declared by Gokulakrishnan of AIADMK

-Out of the total 213 sitting MPs analysed, 124 (58.2%) have not provided any detail about pecuniary interest/financial interest in the under any of the five mentioned heads and 89 (41.8%) MPs have declared that they have a financial interest in the under mentioned heads.
+Out of the total 213 sitting MPs analysed, 124 (58.2 per cent) have not provided any detail about pecuniary interest/financial interest in the under any of the five mentioned heads and 89 (41.8 per cent) MPs have declared that they have a financial interest in the undermentioned heads.

 Remunerative directorship:

-24 MPs (11.3%) have declared that they have some financial interest in the form of Remunerative Directorship of a company, while 189 (88.7%) have declared that they have no financial interest under this head.
+24 MPs (11.3 per cent) have declared that they have some financial interest in the form of Remunerative Directorship of a company, while 189 (88.7 per cent) have declared that they have no financial interest under this head.

-The highest amount received for Remunerative Directorship has been declared by D. Kupendra Reddy (JD(S) Karnataka) with a value of remunerative directorship of Rs 40.68 crores per annum followed by Rajeev Chandrasekhar (BJP Karnataka) with a value of remunerative directorship of Rs 7.03 crore and Abdul Wahab (IUML Kerala) with Rs.
-3.34 crores.
+The highest amount received for Remunerative Directorship has been declared by D Kupendra Reddy (JD-S Karnataka) with a value of remunerative directorship of Rs 40.68 crores per annum followed by Rajeev Chandrasekhar (BJP Karnataka) with a value of remunerative directorship of Rs 7.03 crore and Abdul Wahab (IUML Kerala) with Rs 3.34 crores.

 The maximum number of directorships have been declared by Gokulakrishnan (AIADMK, Puducherry) with 7 remunerative directorships.